 We are committed to high standards of business and professional ethics and integrity.
-We will provide patient care and conduct business while following all applicable federal, state, and local laws and regulations.
+We will provide patient care and conduct business while following all applicable federal, state and local laws and regulations.

-- " To promptly report to your supervisors or to the Office of Corporate Compliance any actual or suspected violation of a law, regulation, or Harris Health policy. - " To bill payors and patients in accordance with the Federal False Claims Act and the Texas Medicaid Fraud Prevention Act. - " To never offer, provide, solicit, or receive kickbacks, bribes, rebates, or anything else of value in order to influence the referral of patients or services payable by a government healthcare program in violation of the Anti-Kickback Statute.
-For more information, please see Harris Health Policy 3.31, Preventing and Reporting Fraud, Abuse, and Wrongdoing. - " To neither hire nor contract with individuals who have been sanctioned by the Office of the Inspector General of the U.S. Department of Health and Human Services (OIG) or barred from participating in federal and/or state procurement programs. - " To accept patients based on the patient's clinical needs and our capacity to render those services and to always comply with the requirements of the Emergency Medical Treatment and Active Labor Act (EMTALA) when individuals seek emergency treatment. - " To ensure and validate that all workforce members who provide patient care are properly licensed and trained. - " To ensure that confidential information, including protected health information, is only used and disclosed in accordance with the law.
+- " To promptly report to your supervisors or to the Office of Corporate Compliance any actual or suspected violation of a law, a regulation or a Harris Health policy. - " To bill payors and patients in accordance with the Federal False Claims Act and the Texas Medicaid Fraud Prevention Act. - " To never offer, provide, solicit or receive kickbacks, bribes, rebates or anything else of value in order to influence the referral of patients or services payable by a government healthcare program in violation of the Anti-Kickback Statute.
+For more information, please see Harris Health Policy 3.31, Preventing and Reporting Fraud, Abuse, and Wrongdoing. - " To neither hire nor contract with individuals who have been sanctioned by the Office of the Inspector General of the U.S. Department of Health and Human Services (OIG) or barred from participating in federal and/or state procurement programs. - " To accept patients based on the patient's clinical needs and our capacity to render those services and to always comply with the requirements of the Emergency Medical Treatment and Active Labor Act (EMTALA) when individuals seek emergency treatment by ensuring that all patients who present to a Harris Health emergency center receive a medical screening exam and have his or her emergency medical condition (if one exists) stabilized or coordinating the transfer of the patient. - " To ensure and validate that all workforce members who provide patient care are properly licensed and trained.